DR. KAITLIN ALPER

 Danish Centre for Welfare Studies, University of Southern Denmark

-I am a Ph.D. candidate in political science at the University of North Carolina at Chapel Hill.
+I am a postdoctoral researcher at the Danish Centre for Welfare Studies (DaWS) at the University of Southern Denmark.
+In addition to teaching courses, I am involved in a project focused on the Politics of Insecurity led by Dr. Peter Starke.
 My primary research interests are in comparative welfare states and social policy, economic and social inequality, and the political economy of multilevel governance and decentralization in advanced industrial democracies.
-My work has been published in Social Forces.
+My work has been published in Social Forces and West European Politics.
 More information about my research can be found here.